mickdowling16/lifehacks/README.md

 2. When using YouTube embedded videos it was greatly effecting the loading speed of my website.
 This was a big problem as it was one of my main sources of content.
 To fix this I used a third party website which takes the YouTube link and converts it and provides you with their own link which embeds the YouTube video to only load when the user clicks the play button.
 Since I implemented this, my site loading speed is a lot faster.

 3. When trying to submit my form I kept getting a 405 not allowed error.
 My method was set to post and I tried to put the action as form.php so the responses would be recorded there.
 This didn't work and I was stuck on this section for quite a while.
 I searched on slack and found someone else had previously had this problem, so the solution was to change it to a get method and put the action as thanks.html.
 This meant I could remove the link I had put on my submit button to bring me to the thank you page.

+## Unsolved bugs

+1. Although I got my submit form to work and display my thank you message using the get method, this wouldn't be very practicle for the type of information I need to collect using my form.
+The post method I think would be far better but I couldn't figure this out.
+When I looked online it says my sction needs to point to a php file in order to send the data to this file, but when I did this it returned an error.
+I'm not sure how I would get this to work so I switched to the get method as it worked and did display the form info in the url on the thank you page.
+In a future project I would like to work on correcting this as my knowledge on the topic improves.

 ## Lighthouse